Russian in the Sky and in Outer Space

 is woven into this program through a partnership with the Museum of Flight.
 Students’ various

-interests are further addressed by a range of projects above and beyond the STEM topics, such as linguistic and digital storytelling
+interests are further addressed by a range of projects above and beyond the STEM topics.

 - 5 UW credits by enrolling in RUSS 499 through the Slavic Department